SPRING is here...time to start a new career

 NEXT CLASS DATES

-CNAs in New York earn an average of $35,000 to $40,000 (about $800/per wk), Plus your fair share of overtime and double shifts, with benefits and your fair share of holiday time too.
-Being that this is a nice salary for an entry level medical position, it is recommended for those that would like to work in the medical field but do not want to do four or more years of education at a university.
+CNAs in New York earn an average of $40,000 (about $800/per wk) wages have been shooting up and some new CNAs start at $19.50 +/hr, Plus your fair share of overtime and double shifts, with benefits and your fair share of holiday time too.
+Being that this is a nice salary for an entry level medical position, it is recommended for those that would like to work in the medical field but do not want to do four or more years of nursing education at a university.

 In order to work as a CNA you must be certified.
 To become certified, the first step is to enroll to take the CNA classes.